Chet Work, Executive Director

 Mari Castello, Stewardship Associate

-Mari received her Bachelors degree in Natural Resource Conservation from The University of Montana.
-After completing her degree she worked as a firefighter for the USFS in Montana.
+Mari is the Stewardship Associate at Teton Regional Land Trust.
+Mari works in the Stewardship Department using her resource knowledge preparing baselines, stewarding conservation easements and managing TRLT owned properties.
+Mari received her B.S. in Natural Resource Conservation from The University of Montana and is currently pursuing her M.A.S. in Environmental Policy and Management from The University of Denver.
+After completing her degree at The University of Montana she worked as a wildland firefighter on the Lolo National Forest in Montana.
 Before moving to the Teton Valley Mari worked for Southwestern Illinois Resource Conservation and Development as a Land Conservationist and Forest Health Technician.
-In her free time, she enjoys any time spent outdoors especially those activities that include her dog, Dixie.
+In her free time, she enjoys any time spent outdoors especially those activities that include her dogs, Dixie and Boone.

 Emily, a Montana native, has lived in Teton Valley since 2004.
 She worked closely with the community during her time as a photographer and writer at the Teton Valley News.
 Emily earned her photography and writing degree from Montana State University in 2003.
 She is excited to share her experiences and extend the Teton Regional Land Trust’s message to the six counties in its service area.